oist/Usiigaci/README.md

 ### data processing
 - [x] Add data analysis script for specific time frame
-- [ ] Add output into rois for later use coupling imageJ (for users quantify the roi)
+- [ ] Add output into rois for later use coupling imageJ (for users to quantify the roi)
 - [ ] plotly based data visualization for rare event analysis.
 - [ ] Add calculation of cell doubling time
 - [ ] Add rare event detection
 - [ ] Add confluency calculation
 - [ ] Faster more integrated data processing pipeline, perhaps on C++
 - [ ] Add cell contour vector analysis
+- [ ] Add multiclass percent stacked bar plot.

 ## Call for collaboration
 We are still improving the software.
 If you'd like, please adapt the source code on your own dataset.
-If you are willing to share you dataset, we can try to annotate them and incorporate into training a pretrain model weight that you could use, please contact me.
+If you are willing to share you dataset, but limited by computing power, we can initiate collaboration.
+We can try to annotate your data and train a model weight for your data or incorporate your data together with our dataset that you can use.
+If interested, please contact to the corresponding authors.

 ## Acknowledgement:
 This work is supported by JSPS KAKENHI Grant JP1700362 and Okinawa Institute of Science and Technology Graduate University with subsidy funding from the Cabinet Office, Government of Japan.